rmsrosa/random_notes/docs/src/probability/bayes.md

 ## Bayesian inference on defect item

-Suppose we have a collection of four six-faced dices, with two normal ones with faces numbered one to six, but one with two faces numbered five and none numbered six and one with three faces numbered four and none numbered five nor six.
-Let's call them dices types $D_{6}$, $D_{5}$ and $D_{4}$, respectively.
-A friend picks one of the dices at random and throws it repeatedly to find the numbers 3, 1, 4, 5, 1, 5, 2, 5, reading them aloud.
-What is the most likely type of dice your friend picked?
+Suppose we have a collection of four six-faced dice, with two normal ones with faces numbered one to six, but one with two faces numbered five and none numbered six and one with three faces numbered four and none numbered five nor six.
+Let's call them dice types $D_{6}$, $D_{5}$ and $D_{4}$, respectively.
+A friend picks one of the dice at random and throws it repeatedly to find the numbers 3, 1, 4, 5, 1, 5, 2, 5, reading them aloud.
+What is the most likely type of die your friend picked?

-Your prior is that the normal dice is selected with probability 1/2,
+Your prior is that a normal die is selected with probability 1/2,

 ```math
     p(D_{6}) = \frac{1}{2},